Kathryn Rantala, poet and visual artist, is at home with the ineffable.

 Visual Art

-Kathryn uses what she finds in thrifts and the world to create what she calls “stills”, three dimensional poses, assemblages of arrested action such as you might see if you stopped a motion picture film mid-viewing—in this case, imaginary films.
+Kathryn uses what she finds in thrifts and the world to create what she sometimes calls “stills”, three dimensional poses, assemblages of arrested action such as you might see if you stopped a motion picture film mid-viewing—in this case, imaginary films.
 This visual art seems to her to be another version of her poetry.
 She has recently augmented that visual work with two dimensional enhanced photographs of composed objects, usually as a series in furtherance of a theme or text, which she calls "iterations."

 Her stills have been shown privately and publicly for the last decade, as recently as 2025, and reside in several private collections as well as in in a series of art books.
 See Portfolio Images under the menu link Visual Art: The Object as Poem; under Projects, The Exhibitionist; and under Books, The Orphans of Thor Street.